Brokers from other provinces: Everything you need to know to practice in Québec

-If you hold a valid real estate or mortgage broker’s licence or an agency executive officer’s licence in another province at the time of application, an equivalent licence in the same field of practice can be issued in Québec if:
+If you hold a valid real estate broker’s licence or an agency executive officer’s licence in another province at the time of application, an equivalent licence in the same field of practice can be issued in Québec if:

 - You pass the OACIQ interprovincial challenge examination;

 - You demonstrate your knowledge of French language;

 For more information, please contact the Certification Department at 450-462-9800 or 1-800-440-7170, or by email at firstname.lastname@example.org.